Executive compensation: United Kingdom

 Although executive compensation in the UK is said to be "dwarfed" by that of corporate America, it has caused public upset.
 In response to criticism of high levels of executive pay, the Compass organisation set up the High Pay Commission.
 Its 2011 report described the pay of executives as "corrosive".

 In December 2011/January 2012 two of the country's biggest investors, Fidelity Worldwide Investment, and the Association of British Insurers, called for greater shareholder control over executive pay packages.
 Dominic Rossi of Fidelity Worldwide Investment stated, "Inappropriate levels of executive reward have destroyed public trust and led to a situation where all directors are perceived to be overpaid.
 The simple truth is that remuneration schemes have become too complex and, in some cases, too generous and out of line with the interests of investors."
 Two sources of public anger were Barclays, where senior executives were promised million-pound pay packages despite a 30% drop in share price; and Royal Bank of Scotland where the head of investment banking was set to earn a "large sum" after thousands of employees were made redundant.

+In 2024, Alexander Pepper, Professor of Management at LSE published a historical study titled “CEO pay in the United Kingdom, 1968–2022” in the journal Business History, in which he constructs an original dataset on CEO remuneration trends over five decades and evaluates competing explanations such as optimal contracting versus market failure for the significant rise in CEO pay in large UK listed firms.